wadegraduate/wadegraduate/README.md

-## Hi there 👋
+ <h1>👋 Hi, I'm Wade</h1>

-I'm a passionate developer with experience in cryptocurrency exchanges, financial services, and mobile app development.
-Here's a showcase of some of my recent projects:
+ <p>I'm a passionate developer with experience in cryptocurrency exchanges, financial services, and mobile app development.
+Here's a showcase of some of my recent projects:</p>

 ### My Portfoilo